 It’s essential to know what a good job offer should include because the last thing you want to do is make a hasty decision that you will regret later on.

-Here are things you should consider before making a leap, including what to look for when evaluating a job offer, and when it can make sense to turn one down.
+Here are things you should consider before making a leap, including what to look for in a job offer or when evaluating a job offer, and when it can make sense to turn one down.

 Many people see salary as the key factor when they’re deciding whether to accept a job offer.
 It is indeed an important factor, but it’s not the only consideration.
 Make sure to evaluate how much your experience and skills are really worth before you accept the salary that you have been offered.

 Also, think ahead and consider your future prospects.
 The salary might be suitable for now but, without guaranteed annual increases, your income could diminish over time.
 If you’ve been offered a commission-based salary, are the bonus structures rational?
-Ask your prospective employer how often people reach their targets, or whether there are any clauses relating to the bonus structure.
+Ask your prospective employer how often people reach their targets, or whether there are any clauses relating to the bonus structure for recruiters.

 Benefits and Perks